H-0744

 Plain Language

-Before capturing any biometric identifier for a commercial purpose, a person must inform the individual and obtain their consent.
-Consent cannot be inferred from the mere existence of the individual's image or media containing biometric identifiers on the internet or other publicly available sources — the individual themselves must have made the image or media publicly available for such availability to count as notice or consent.
-This is an affirmative opt-in requirement.
+Before capturing any biometric identifier for a commercial purpose, a person must inform the individual and obtain the individual's consent.
+Consent cannot be inferred from the mere existence of an image or media containing the individual's biometric identifiers on the internet or other publicly available sources — the individual themselves must have made that data publicly available for it to count.
+This is an affirmative opt-in consent requirement with a specific carve-out prohibiting constructive consent from scraped public data.

 Statutory Text